Lucrumae/Fresh-Tomato-Theme/README.md

 - Why So Big?
 Because The Background Using 22 Second Gif

 ## 🚀 Quick Installation
-Run this command in your router's SSH terminal or Use PuTTY:
+Run this command in your Fresh Tomato device using "Tool > System Commands" terminal or PuTTY:

 wget https://raw.githubusercontent.com/Lucrumae/Fresh-Tomato-Theme/main/install